Sammaye/MongoYii/protected/extensions/MongoYii/readme.md

 ### exists()

-Checks if a document exists in the data with the criteria supplied as the first parameter.
+Checks if a document exists in the database with the criteria supplied as the first parameter.

 ### clean()